MeowIce/BassBoostForEasyEffects/README.md

 - If you have a better preset, feel free to make a pull request.
 - You can change the convolver files to match your experience.
 - Impulse files are in [irs](irs/) folder.

+## Credit:
+Preset by MeowIce.
+Impulse files by JackHack96.